Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Abstract

 \section{Abstract}

-Early detection of suicidal ideation in depressed individuals can allow for adequate medical attention and support, which in many cases is life-saving.
-Recent NLP research focuses on classifying, from a given piece of text, if an individual is suicidal or clinically healthy.
-However, there have been no major attempts to differentiate between depression and suicidal ideation, which is an important clinical challenge.
-Due to the scarce availability of EHR data, suicide notes, or other similar verified sources, web query data has emerged as a promising alternative.
-Online sources, such as Reddit, allow for anonymity that prompts honest disclosure of symptoms, making it a plausible source even in a clinical setting.
-However, these online datasets also result in lower performance, which can be attributed to the inherent noise in web-scraped labels, which necessitates a noise-removal process.
-Thus, we propose SDCNL, a suicide versus depression classification method through a deep learning approach.
-We utilize online content from Reddit to train our algorithm, and to verify and correct noisy labels, we propose a novel unsupervised label correction method which, unlike previous work, does not require prior noise distribution information.
-Our extensive experimentation with multiple deep word embedding models and classifiers display the strong performance of the method in a new, challenging classification application.
-We make our code and dataset available at \href{https://github.com/ayaanzhaque/SDCNL}{https://github.com/ayaanzhaque/SDCNL}
+Early detection of suicidal ideation in depressed individuals can allow for adequate medical attention and support, which can be life-saving.
+Recent NLP research focuses on classifying, from given text, if an individual is suicidal or clinically healthy.
+However, there have been no major attempts to differentiate between depression and suicidal ideation, which is a separate and important clinical challenge.
+Due to the scarce availability of EHR data, suicide notes, or other verified sources, web query data has emerged as a promising alternative.
+Online sources, such as Reddit, allow for anonymity, prompting honest disclosure of symptoms, making it a plausible source even in a clinical setting.
+However, online datasets also result in inherent noise in web-scraped labels, which necessitates a noise-removal process to improve performance.
+Thus, we propose SDCNL, a deep neural network approach for suicide versus depression classification.
+We utilize online content to train our algorithm, and to verify and correct noisy labels, we propose a novel unsupervised label correction method which, unlike previous work, does not require prior noise distribution information.
+Our extensive experimentation with various deep word embedding models and classifiers display strong performance of SDCNL as a new clinical application for a challenging problem. \footnote{We make our \textbf{supplemental}, dataset, web-scraping script, and code (with hyperparameters) available at \href{https://github.com/ayaanzhaque/SDCNL}{https://github.com/ayaanzhaque/SDCNL}}